Sample: Fizzleburn — The Accidental Genius of Atheron

 Blizzit’s father chuckled in the doorway and accepted the bun with the dignity of a man who had very often earned it.

 They sat in the kitchen with tea that no longer hummed and watched the steam coil between them like a slow spell.
-For a while they spoke of small things—market gossip, a neighbor’s burrow that had sunk a few inches and thrown all the cupboards off level, Mentalbus’s opinion about the new archivist at the Arcanum (“very tidy, which is admirable but possibly dangerous in large amounts”).
+For a while they spoke of small things like market gossip, a neighbor’s burrow that had sunk a few inches and thrown all the cupboards off level, and Mentalbus’s opinion about the new archivist at the Arcanum (“very tidy, which is admirable but possibly dangerous in large amounts”).

 At last Mentalbus turned his gaze on Blizzit.
 The professor’s eyes had a way of making silence feel like an invitation instead of a test.